When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 There's no evidence to corroborate that.

-Not even the people that have seen the raw intelligence have come to that conclusion, including people close to and and at the higher echelon of the intelligence community under Obama.
+Not even the people that have seen the raw intelligence have come to that conclusion, including people close to and at the higher echelon of the intelligence community under Obama.

-That would be Admiral Rogers, that would be James Comey, that would be James Clapper.
+That would be James Clapper.

-These are you know, even now Adam Schiff is acknowledging it as the minority leader on the House Intelligence Committee.
+Even now, Adam Schiff is acknowledging it as the minority leader on the House Intelligence Committee.

-So nobody, nobody has any information.
+So nobody has any information.

-I mean, if you watch some of these news channels, they're they're acting as though this Russia, this this non-story, this false narrative, this conspiracy theory is somehow akin to the blue dress of Monica Lewinsky.
+I mean, if you watch some of these news channels, they're acting as though this Russia, this non-story, this false narrative, this conspiracy theory, is somehow akin to the blue dress of Monica Lewinsky, sure-fired DNA evidence that happened.

 It doesn't exist.

-And in the process, they are ignoring what has now become the weaponizing of raw intelligence and the unmasking of Americans and surveillance in the guise of national security being used to for political purposes.
+And in the process, they are ignoring what has now become the weaponizing of raw intelligence and the unmasking of Americans and surveillance in the guise of national security being used for political purposes.

 And then, of course, leaking the intelligence and unmasking American citizens' names.

-It is this is beyond dangerous for this country.
+This is beyond dangerous for this country.

 It is beyond evil and sinister.